Hermann Löns: Reception in National Socialist Germany

 Löns' books continued to sell well after his death.
 By 1934, they had reached an overall circulation of 2.5 million books.
-By 1938, the Wehrwolf had sold more than 500,000 copies (reaching 865,000 copies by 1945).
+By 1938, the The Warwolf had sold more than 500,000 copies (reaching 865,000 copies by 1945).
 This made him one of the most successful authors in Germany at the time.

 Löns had considered himself as a poet of nature and he had argued eloquently for conservationism.
 He was co-initiator of the Heideschutzpark at Wilseder Berg which later grew into the Naturpark Lüneburger Heide (Lüneburg Heath Nature Park), the first nature reserve in Germany.
 Löns combined these sentiments, based not least on the Heimatbewegung of the turn of the century (as represented by Adolf Bartels) with an increasingly radical nationalism, the racial concept of an "aristocratic peasantry" (Blood and soil), enmity towards the metropolis (Berlin) and xenophobia.
 His literary work has been categorised as part of the folkish philosophy, although his character was also one of intense individualism.

 As some of his writings had included nationalistic ideas, he was considered by the National Socialists as one of their writers.
 Some parts of his works conformed well with the "Blood and soil" ethos endorsed by National Socialist ideologues such as Walther Darre and Alfred Rosenberg, which lauded the peasantry and small rural communities as the true character of the German nation.

 On 5 January 1933, a French farmer found the boots of a German soldier in one of his fields.
 With the help of the local sexton, he uncovered a skeleton and identification tag.
 The sexton buried the body in an individual grave in a German graveyard near Loivre.
 It took almost 18 months for the tag to reach Berlin via the German embassy in France.
 This tag was subsequently lost during an Allied bombing raid on Berlin; an extant photograph of it does not allow a definite conclusion on whether the tag said "F.R."
 (Füselier-Regiment) or "I.R."
 (Infanterie-Regiment).
-However, on 8 May 1934 the newspaper Völkische Beobachter announced that the grave of Löns had been discovered.
+However, on 8 May 1934, the newspaper Völkische Beobachter announced that the grave of Löns had been discovered.
 In October 1934, at the behest of Adolf Hitler, Löns' purported body was exhumed and brought to Germany.
 There was not any medical examination to try to verify that these were indeed the remains of the writer.